 Ali is a Brit, now largely based in the USA and working for Horizon Hobbies, and he is a world class RC performer and airshow pilot, who spends much of his time demonstrating models of all shapes and sizes in a spectacular fashion.
 If you don’t believe me – search for his name on Google or YouTube – for Ali is a star in his world.

-And when I say spectacular, I mean spectacular, and that is why is I am grinning like the proverbial Cheshire Cat and Karl’s shutter is going ten to the dozen.
+And when I say spectacular, I mean spectacular, and that is why is I am grinning and Karl’s shutter is going ten to the dozen.
 I had seen some RC flying before this, but really nothing like this – with a large scale, jet-powered glider flying aerobatics a few feet in front of us, single-engine propeller aircraft ‘hovering’ over the airfield and even flying in ‘formation’ with Rich Goodwin’s very much 1/1 scale Pitts Special S2S – it’s incredible stuff and most importantly, a whole lot of fun.
 I want one!

 Working full time with toys must be a lot of fun, too, so I want to know how on earth someone lands such a job, and that is the first thing I ask Ali when we finally escape the murk, drag ourselves inside and sit down for a cuppa and a chat.